goozbach/resume/resume-source.md

         - Create master database user/password and store secrets into HashiCorp Vault
     + Migrated all infrastructure creation from an ad-hoc solution to HashiCorp Terraform.
-Enabling repeatable and better mantainable infrastructure.
+Enabling repeatable and better maintainable infrastructure.
     + Implemented RunDocs for every application, bringing operations and development closer into alignment.
-This also increased the reslienceny for our applications.
+This also increased the resiliency for our applications.

 ###[Goozbach Infrastructure Solutions, LLC][]